The above video is 3:13 minutes long.

 He did a retrial recently which he found a few had been diabetic for more than 8 years, then it was 50%.
 It was still 50% in patients as long as you lost … You had to lose about 10 to 12% of your body weight.
 That is obviously demanding.
 When he put these people, and they were motivated obviously, because they knew what they were facing if they didn’t do it.
 He found on average weight loss was 15 kilos over 8 weeks.

 The vast majority of people you can’t treat what you might believe, kept it off because they were motivated.
 They could measure their blood … They saw their blood sugar levels get back to normal pretty well immediately.
 They came off medication almost immediately.
 They were on multiple treatments, cholesterol lowering, blood pressure lowering, they came off everything, because they didn’t need it.
-Even the ones who did not succeed in reversing the diabetes they still went down, their blood sugar came down, their insulin level was halved, and they improved right across the spectrum.
+Even the ones who did not succeed in reversing the diabetes they still went down, their blood sugar came down, and they improved right across the spectrum.

 If you do it, if you are pre-diabetic, then the evidence is even better.
 If you are pre-diabetic, we know there’s a very high risk you will go on to develop type 2 diabetes.
 If you lose 10% of your body weight, then that cuts your risk of becoming diabetic by 90%.
 If you lose 70%, it cuts … Sorry; if you lose just 7% of your body weight then it cuts your risk by about 70%.
 Any weight loss particularly weight loss around the gut, is going to change things.
 Taylor has an impeccable record in this area.
 He’s been researching it for 10 years.
 He has all the signs.
 He’s done the studies.
 He’s doing bigger better studies now, and it’s just kind of a [inaudible 00:43:26] saying this stuff.